Cinder Cones, Tropical Paradise and Starry Skies

 Haleakala means “house of the sun” in Hawaiian.
 According to legend, the god Maui trapped the sun and imprisoned it on the island in order to lengthen the day.
 Radiocarbon dating suggests that the native Hawaiians first began using the Haleakala crater between the years 660 and 1030.
 By contrast, American missionaries and whalers did not arrive on the island of Maui until the early 19th century.
 Missionaries provided the first written account of the ascent of the volcano in 1828.

 Industries like sugar making and later, ranching brought settlers to the island.
 Cattle were grazed on the slopes of the Haleakala volcano until 1922, six years after the park was established as part of Hawaii National Park.
-Habitat destruction due to settlement and ranching, as well as the introduction of non-native predators like cats by settlers had profound negative impacts on the island’s ecology.
-For example, the once-plentiful nene — or Hawaiian goose — were extirpated from Maui by the end of the 19th century.
+Habitat destruction due to settlement and ranching, as well as the introduction of non-native predators like cats by settlers, had profound negative impacts on the island’s ecology.
+For example, the once plentiful nene — or Hawaiian goose — were extirpated from Maui by the end of the 19th century.

 Protections put in place upon the establishment of the park paved the road to recovery.
-Nene were re-introduced to their historic range beginning in 1962, a year after Haleakala became a separate national park.
-In addition to building facilities like visitor centers, trails, cabins and an observatory in the park (with the help of the Civilian Conservation Corps), the National Park Service would also begin fencing off the park boundary to keep out feral non-native species.
+Nene was re-introduced to their historic range beginning in 1962, a year after Haleakala became a separate national park.
+In addition to building facilities like visitor centers, trails, cabins, and an observatory in the park (with the help of the Civilian Conservation Corps), the National Park Service would also begin fencing off the park boundary to keep out feral non-native species.
 This ongoing project continues to this day.

 Important Dates in Haleakala National Park History: